DataJuggler/DataJuggler.RealESRGAN/ReadMe.md

 To convert to a specific size, my NuGet package DataJuggler.PixelDatabase will resize the image to the specific height and width.
 Under the hood DataJuggler.PixelDatabase using System.Drawing.
 This can and will stretch your image.

+# Note: Scale

+Guidelines for Choosing a Scale:

+2× – Ideal when your target resolution is around double your original (e.g., 720p ➜ 1080p)

+3× – Rare, but supported for flexibility (if the model allows it)

+4× – Best when going from 1080p ➜ 4K or higher

+When in doubt, choose the scale that is closest to your desired size without requiring a large downscale after processing.
+This gives you faster performance and more consistent results.

 ### GetModelPath